Plains of San Agustin: Geology

+Hydrologically, the plains contain the terminal playas for the San Agustin Basin, an endorheic basin straddling the Continental Divide.
+The catchment area of the basin covers an approximate 2000 mi2 of land in the surrounding area.

 Ecologically, the plains lie near the northern end of the Chihuahuan Desert (though the ranges surrounding the Gila River headwaters intervene), which is dominated by shrublands.

 Climate

 The Plains of San Agustin has a cold semi-arid climate (BSk).

 Landmarks

 The plains are probably best known as the site of the Very Large Array, a radio astronomy observatory.
 The plains were chosen for the observatory because of their isolated location away from large population centers, and the partial shielding effect of the surrounding mountain ranges.
 The edges of the plains have sites of archaeological interest such as a prehistoric rockshelter known as Bat Cave.

 Other sites in the area include a ghost town called Old Horse Springs and the Ake Site, a prehistoric occupation site.